timothyb0912/blog/_posts/2021-05-30-Psychological-optimization.md

 Now, in order to pick yourself back up, there will likely be multiple areas we need to perform psychological optimization in.
-At minimum, we'll need to adress the following three areas.
+At minimum, we'll need to address the following three areas.
 - dealing with specific traumatic events
 - dealing with general emotional dysregulation
 - dealing with underlying executive functioning issues

-In each of these three areas, we'll need to repeate the process of: educating ourselves, introspecting, reviewing what we've learned, and then integrating our learnings into our lives.
+In each of these three areas, we'll need to repeat the process of: educating ourselves, introspecting, reviewing what we've learned, and then integrating our learnings into our lives.